A Practitioner's Guide to Multi-turn Agentic Reinforcement Learning: Environment

 The environment fundamentally determines the challenges agents must overcome.
 While single-turn tasks primarily measure reasoning difficulty, multi-turn environments introduce dimensions such as spatial navigation, object manipulation, and extended planning horizons.
 We investigate three core research questions for practical multi-turn deployment: (1) \textit{How does environment complexity affect multi-turn RL training efficiency?} This determines exploration budgets and model size requirements for tasks with varied environment complexities.
 (2) \textit{Can agents trained on simpler environments generalize to complex ones?} This addresses the key consideration to scaling up agentic systems.
 (3) \textit{How does task diversity impact training and generalization?} We not only show our multi-turn RL recipe that works for TextWorld generalizes to ALFWorld and SWE-Gym, but also reveal whether agents learn generalizable skills or memorize task-specific behaviors.
 Our experiments demonstrate that multi-turn RL enables effective knowledge transfer across environments and diverse tasks.

 \paragraph{Setup.} We design two experimental conditions to vary environment complexity and task diversity.
-For \textbf{environment complexity}, starting from the base configuration w2-o3-q4, we create controlled variations: w8-o3-q4 (increased spatial complexity), w2-o12-q4 (increased object complexity), w8-o12-q4 (increased both dimensions), and w4-o6-q8 (proportional scaling across all dimensions).
-For \textbf{task diversity}, we construct mixtures of increasing heterogeneity for training.
+For \textbf{environment complexity}, starting from the base configuration w2-o3-q4, we create controlled variations: w8-o3-q4 (increased spatial complexity), w2-o12-q4 (increased object complexity), w8-o12-q4 (increased both dimensions), and w4-o6-q8 (proportional scaling across all dimensions). \rebuttal{In SWE-Gym, we focus on the getmoto task subset to isolate complexity factors, categorizing tasks into Easy, Medium, and Hard based on two distinct metrics: (1) \textit{Solution Complexity} (lines of code in the gold patch) and (2) \textit{Verification Complexity} (size of the test suite).} For \textbf{task diversity}, we construct mixtures of increasing heterogeneity for training.
 In ALFWorld, we test single type (pick \& place only), 4 types (heat, cool, cook, examine) and all 6 types (adding pick two \& place).
 In SWE-Gym, we compare single type (getmoto only) against all 5 types (getmoto, pydantic, mypy, pandas, and iterative\_dvc).
 All mixtures have the same data size to ensure fair comparison, with evaluation on both single-type and mixed-types held-out test sets.
 We train Qwen-1.5B, Qwen-7B, and Qwen-8B models using PPO and GRPO with consistent hyperparameters.
 Full task specifications and training details appear in Appendices~\ref{subapp:tasks_env} and \ref{subapp:training_env}.